orthanc-mirrors/orthanc-book/Sphinx/source/users/rest.rst

 instance of Orthanc through its REST API.
 All the possibilities of the API have not been described:

+* Advanced features of the REST API can be found on :ref:`another page
+  <rest-advanced>`.
 * A :ref:`FAQ entry <rest-samples>` lists where you can find more advanced samples of the REST API of Orthanc.
 * The full documentation of the REST API is maintained as an online